-VPN for dummies ...
-Or Dads ...
-Or why it's time to finally take the plunge
+It's time for my family to take the plunge on a VPN

-A good VPN isn't as complicated as it used to be, but it's still a pretty big step for a "regular" user to take.
-It's time to get my family used to it.
-Their data may depend on it.

-Over the past year I've been slowly moving my family to more secure options for their phones and computers.
+Over the past few years, I've moved my family to more secure options for their phones and computers.
 Password managers — to promote the usage of longer and stronger passwords — was the first step.
 Then we all moved to more secure messaging.

 Now it's time for the big one.
 The one I'd been dreading.
 VPNs.